victoriamazilu/swarm/README.md

 - **Multi-level Comment System: Enables users to reply to comments in a nested, thread structure

 ## Live Version
-Experience the portfolio live at [swarm.vmazilu.com](http://swarm.vmazilu.com).
+Experience the site live at [swarm.vmazilu.com](http://swarm.vmazilu.com).
 Here, you can make a profile, create buzzes, reply, see your activity, and join community groups filled with shared passions!